databio/bulker/docs/tutorial.md

 Let's start with a few terms:

 1. **crate**.
 A collection of containerized executables.
-A crate is loaded from a manifest.
-A crate is analogous to a docker image (but it points to *multiple* images).
+A crate is analogous to a docker image (but it provides *multiple* commands by pointing to *multiple* images).

 2. **manifest**.
 A manifest defines a crate.
 It is a list of commands and images to be included in the crate.
 A manifest is analogous to a Dockerfile.
+It could be thought of as a *Cratefile*.

 3. **load**.
-Loading a manifest will create a folder with executables for each command in the manifest.
-The folder is named after the manifest.
+Loading a manifest will create a local folder with executables for each command in the manifest.
 Loading a manifest is analogous to building or pulling an image.

 4. **activate**.
+Activating a crate is what allows you to run the commands in a crate.
+Activating is analogous to starting a container.
 Any loaded crates are available to activate.
-Activating a crate does nothing more than prepend the crate folder to your `PATH` variable, giving you easy access to the executables.
-Activating is analogous to starting a container.
+Activating a crate does nothing more than prepend the crate folder to your `PATH` variable.

 ## Loading crates